mushishi78/consequence/README.md

 p @side_effect  # "144"
 ```

-## Monad Methods
+## Operations

-### >>

-Chains a proc/lamda with the result being passed along.
-If the result is not a Monad,
-it is wrapped up in one.
+* `>>` - Chains a proc/lamda with the result being passed along.
+If the result is not a `Monad`, it is wrapped up in one.

+* `<<` - The supplied proc/lamda is applied with the result being ignored and the unchanged `Monad` is passed down the chain.

-If the proc/lamda accepts one argument, it is passed only the value of the Monad.
-If it accepts two values, it is passed both the value and the Monad.
+If the proc/lamda accepts one argument, it is passed only the `value` of the `Monad`.
+If it accepts two values, it is passed both the `value` and the `Monad`.

 Before being called, the proc/lamda have their `#to_proc` method called.
-This allows a Symbol to be passed in, whose `#to_proc` method sends the symbol as a message to the value of the Monad.
+This allows a `Symbol` to be passed in, whose `#to_proc` method sends the symbol as a message to the value of the Monad.

-### <<

-The supplied proc/lamda is applied with the result being ignored and the unchanged Monad is passed down the chain.

-## Monad Types
+## Types

 ### Success & Failure

-A Success Monad wraps up all exceptions in a Failed Monad and a Failed Monad ignores all chained methods.
+A `Success` monad wraps up all exceptions in a `Failed` monad and a `Failed` monad ignores all chained methods.
 This allows all possible failures in a long process to be dealt with at the end.

 ### Something & Nothing

-A Something Monad wraps up a nil result in a Nothing Monad and a Nothing Monad ignores all chained methods.
-This prevents MissingMethod errors from trying to be call a method on nil.
+A `Something` monad wraps up a nil result in a `Nothing` monad and a `Nothing` monad ignores all chained methods.
+This prevents `MissingMethod` errors from trying to be call a method on `nil`.

 ### More to come...